jakkapan1789/valentine-lover/README.md

 ## I Developed this one for learning and improving my skills. didn't expect anything except these things.

-for the GILF URL free I used [https://media.tenor.com](https://media.tenor.com)
+For the free GILF URL I used [https://media.tenor.com](https://media.tenor.com)

-# Getting Started with Create React App for valentine
+# Start building a React app for Valentine's Day.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts